 Lastly, you can download the Adobe Fill & Sign mobile app that you can use if you’re using a smartphone platform.
 It allows you to take a picture of a physical document, which can be signed immediately.
 You can instantly send it to any others required to sign.

-You can also download documents from your emails, sign them, then send them back out.
+You can also download documents from your emails, sign them, then send them back.
 Your e-signature can be drawn with your finger or stylus, or it may be typed.
 Here’s a tutorial if you don’t want to deal with any Adobe apps.

 4. Use an Apple App

 Another electronic signature solution you could utilize is an Apple application.
-These are most suited to those using macOS platforms, like Mac, iPhone, and the iPad.
+These are most suited to those using macOS platforms like Mac, iPhone, and iPad.

 There are two basic Apple apps you could use:

 4.1 Apple Preview

 The Preview app is an image and PDF viewer that can fill out and sign PDF documents.
 It’s a default, vendor-supplied application compatible with all macOS platforms.
 If you’re using a MacBook, iPhone, or iPad, you can use this to sign PDFs.

 These are the steps required to fill out and sign a PDF document on macOS:

 - Open your PDF document in the Preview app